paszu/3DSRepo/Part-4-(New-3DS).md

 8. Put your SD card in your computer, then copy over `sysNAND.bin`, `emuNAND.bin`, and the `Nintendo 3DS` folder to a safe folder on your computer, you will need them later
 9. Delete `emuNAND.bin` from your SD card; do not delete `sysNAND.bin`
 3. **Make sure your WiFi is on (it has not been disabled from the SysNAND home menu settings), you will not be able to toggle it in 2.1**

+2. Get into the Homebrew Launcher on SysNAND through the entrypoint of your choice
+11. Open Decrypt9, then go to "EmuNAND File Options", then select the "Dump Health & Safety" option
+12. Press Select to eject your SD card, then put it in your computer
+13. Extract Universal Inject Generater, then copy both `hs.app` from your SD card and `FBI.cia` from the FBI zip to the `input` folder
+14. Double click `go.bat`
+15. Copy `FBI_inject_with_banner.app` to the root of your SD card and reinsert your SD card into your 3DS
+16. Press B on Decrypt9, then go to "EmuNAND File Options" and select the "Inject Health & Safety" option
+17. Press down once to select `FBI_inject_with_banner.app`, then press A to inject
-4. Boot your 3DS into EmuNAND using any CFW (if you followed Part 3 of this guide, you can do this by launching AuReiNAND from the homebrew launcher)
+18. Press start, then boot your 3DS into EmuNAND using any CFW (if you followed Part 3 of this guide, you can do this by launching AuReiNAND from the homebrew launcher)
-5. Get into the Homebrew Launcher **on EmuNAND** through an entrypoint that is launched **after EmuNAND has booted**, such as [browserhax](https://yls8.mtheall.com/3dsbrowserhax.php) **(if you do not, TinyFormat will format your SysNAND)**
+19. Launch the Health and Safety Application (which is now FBI)
+20. Navigate to `hblauncher_loader.cia` and press A to install
+21. Launch the Homebrew Menu using the home menu icon
-6. Open TinyFormat **on EmuNAND**
+6. Open TinyFormat
 7. Press Y to format **EmuNAND**
 8. Reboot back into EmuNAND and complete initial setup *without* signing into your Nintendo Network ID
 9. **Repeat steps 14 through 17, this is not optional (in other words, you must TinyFormat your EmuNAND twice - if you do not, you will most likely brick your device when you downgrade)**